toivoh/ttsky25b-noise-shaping-ds-dac/docs/info.md

 #### Adding additional noise to the quantization error
 The default behavior is to let the quantizer calculate the output by rounding the target output to the nearest integer.
-The hope is that the quantization error should behave as white noise.
-Then, even if some of it feeds through as audible noise at (higher) audible frequencies, it is just a little added noise.
-Round to nearest quantization produces the smallest quantization error, but the statistical properties may be unpredictable.
+This quantization produces the smallest quantization error, but the statistical properties may be unpredictable.
-If the quantization error ends up including prominent frequency components that change with the input signal, it could create objectionable artifacts in some cases.
+If the quantization error ends up including prominent frequency components (that might change with the input signal), it could create objectionable artifacts in some cases, if some of the quantization noise is audible.

-TODO: rectangular and triangular noise.
+The noise source (see the block diagram above) can be used to add extra noise to make the quantization error behave more like white noise.
+Two noise modes are supported:

+* Adding rectangular noise remove any correlation between quantization errors at different samples
+	* The variance varies depending on the input value: from zero variance when hitting an integer to max variance in the middle between two integers (note that the `reg0 = u` has an offset so those to cases are actually switched)
+	* The maximum quantization error becomes 1 (compared to 0.5 with noise source off).
+* Adding triangular noise additionally removes noise modulation: The variance of the quantization error becomes independent of the input signal.
+	* The maximum quantization error becomes 1.5.

+Both of these cases assume that `n_decorrelate` is set high enough so that the noise source produces white noise.
+The statistical properties of the quantization error are not well defined except when adding triangular noise, but if we assume the fractional part of the input signal to be uniformly distributed, then the quantization error has a variance of 1/12, 1/6, and 1/4 respectively for noise off/rectangular/triangular noise respectively.

 ### Interface